-Superior Court review of magistrate decisions is specifically governed by § 8-2-11.1(e).
+The Superior Court's review of a magistrate decision is specifically governed by § 8-2-11.1(e).
 Such section provides:

 "A party aggrieved by an order entered by the general magistrate shall be entitled to a review of the order by a justice of the relevant court.
 Unless otherwise provided in the rules of procedure of the court, such review shall be on the record and appellate in nature.
 The court shall, by rules of procedure, establish procedures for review of orders entered by a general magistrate, and for enforcement of contempt of a general magistrate."